 That brings us to another word of caution regarding buying money orders online.
 If you take this route, make sure you select a company you know and trust.
 It’s also important that your recipient feels the same way.
 You should both be comfortable with the origin of the money order so you don’t have to worry about scams or outrageous fees.

-Also, note that most places require you to use cash, check, or a debit card to pay for your money order.
+Also, note that most places require you to use cash, check, or a debit card to purchase one.
 Credit cards typically aren’t accepted as a form of payment.

 How can you track a money order?

 Companies and financial institutions offering money orders take special care to ensure the safety and security of your funds.
-First of all, you’ll receive a receipt as proof of payment for the money order.
+First of all, you’ll receive a receipt as proof of payment.

-It will either be a carbon copy of the money order itself or a separate receipt that includes all the pertinent information regarding your purchase.
+It will either be a carbon copy or a separate receipt that includes all the pertinent information regarding your purchase.
 Be sure to keep this information safe in your records in case you need to reference it in the future.

 Another important piece of information you’ll receive after buying a money order is a tracking number.
 Similar to tracking a package in the mail, you can use your money order’s tracking number to confirm that your recipient did indeed receive it.